 The words were taken from a poem by Nazir Qabbani, a Syrian poet famed for his sensual compositions, who wrote to his wife telling her no matter how much she aged, she would always be beautiful to him.
-The artist took those words to make a similarly emotional testimony to his art and make a love declaration to calligraphy.
+I took those words to make a similarly emotional testimony to my art and make a love declaration to calligraphy.
 After the five weeks of the show, Declaration was destroyed.

 In 2018, when Dubai Opera commissioned me for a sculpture, I wanted to pay tribute to Declaration and make my declaration of love permanent.
 Jean Cocteau said: ‘There is no love.
 There are only proofs of love’.
 Bringing my art into 3D was a way to allow it to materialize.
 The work is still tied to script, but by releasing the letter forms from one dimension I discovered new territories for expression that celebrate and elaborate my deep respect and love for this art.